-Chapters that fail to have at least two meeting per fiscal year or fail to submit a complete Annual Report are considered inactive.
+Chapters that fail to have at least two meetings per fiscal year or fail to submit a complete Annual Report are considered inactive.
 The Director of Chapter Services shall notify the Chapter officers in the event that a Chapter becomes inactive.
 If no action is taken within two months of the notification, the Director may poll the respective Chapter members to determine their wishes.
 If the members wish to reactivate the Chapter, the Director, with EC concurrence, can establish a nominating committee for that Chapter and preside over a Chapter election and installation of new officers.
 While inactive, the Chapter President is not eligible to vote on EC matters.
 Reinstatement requires the Chapter to provide proof that two official meetings were held.
 Chapters that remain inactive for three consecutive years will have their Charters revoked by the EC.

 Chapter Annual Report